simpleiot/simpleiot/store/store.md

 - **incremental**: the ability to incrementally add values to the hash without recomputing the entire array of inputs.

-The hash of a node is calculated by computing the CRC-32 of all point timestamps, and then XOR'ing these CRC values.
+The hash of a node is calculated by computing the CRC-32 of each point's `Time`, `Text`, and `Value` fields, and then XOR'ing these CRC values.
 The hash of child nodes is also XOR'd.
-If a point or child hash changes, the hash can be updated by XOR'ing the old value and the new value with the current hash.
+If a point or child hash changes, the hash can be updated by XOR'ing the old value (which backs out the old value) and the new value with the current hash.
 This allows the hash to be updated incrementally without requiring a bunch of DB reads every time something changes.

 See
 [hash_test.go](https://github.com/simpleiot/simpleiot/blob/master/store/hash_test.go)